-A two page feature on Biba which was included in a fairly extensive report about the 'Long-haired English Scene' for Paris Match, published just a month after the shop had relocated from Abingdon Road to the new larger premises at 19-21 Kensington Church Street in March of 1966.
+A two page feature on Biba which was included in a fairly extensive report about the 'Long-haired English Scene' for Paris Match, and published just a month after the shop had relocated from Abingdon Road to the new larger premises at 19-21 Kensington Church Street in March of 1966.
 This report also predates the more widely known Time Magazine 'London―The Swinging City' edition of the same year, which proclaimed London as the city of the decade and cited Biba as the 'most in Shop' for girls, by two weeks.

 BIBA KENSINGTON CHURCH STREET